NodeBB/nodebb-english/installing/os/debian.rst

 Requirements
 ^^^^^^^^^^^^^^^^^^^^^^^
-NodeBB requires these software to be installed:
+NodeBB requires the following software to be installed:

 * Node.js at least 0.10 and greater
 * Redis, version 2.6 or greater